valkey-io/libvalkey/docs/migration-guide.md

 ## Migrating from `hiredis-cluster` 0.14.0

+* The cluster client initiation procedure is changed and `valkeyClusterOptions` should be used to specify options when creating a context.
+  The `examples` directory in this repo contains some common client initiations that might be helpful.
-The command used to update the internal slot map is changed to `CLUSTER SLOTS`.
+* The command used to update the internal slot map is changed to `CLUSTER SLOTS`.
-`CLUSTER NODES` can be re-enabled through options, see `VALKEY_OPT_USE_CLUSTER_NODES`.
+  `CLUSTER NODES` can be re-enabled through options using `VALKEY_OPT_USE_CLUSTER_NODES`.

 ### Renamed API functions

 * `ctx_get_by_node` is renamed to `valkeyClusterGetValkeyContext`.
 * `actx_get_by_node` is renamed to `valkeyClusterGetValkeyAsyncContext`.
-* `redisClusterAsyncSetConnectCallbackNC` is renamed to `valkeyClusterAsyncSetConnectCallback`.

 ### Renamed API defines